Maria Czaplicka: Legacy

 In a will written months before she died, Czaplicka left her notes and reports to her colleague Henry Usher Hall.
 Although she never married, questions have been raised about the relationship between Hall and Czaplicka.
 Hall married the artist Frances Devereux Jones about a month after Czaplicka's death.

 After Hall died in 1944, some of Czaplicka's early papers were donated to the University of Pennsylvania Museum, but at least one report and a partial manuscript may be lost.
 Her primary papers are archived at Somerville College, Oxford.
 Polish museums hold a few private letters of Czaplicka to Bronisław Malinowski and Władysław Orkan, one of the most prominent Polish poets of the time.

-Upon her death in 1971, Barbara Aitkin (nee Barbara Freire-Marreco), a student of Marett and friend of Czaplicka's, memorialised Czaplicka with a fund at Somerville College.
+Upon her death in 1971, Barbara Aitkin (née Barbara Freire-Marreco), a student of Marett and friend of Czaplicka's, memorialised Czaplicka with a fund at Somerville College.
 In 2015, the Pitt Rivers Museum in Oxford held a small exhibition entitled "My Siberian Year, 1914–1915" to commemorate the 100th anniversary of Czaplicka's expedition to Siberia.